vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.Glossary.md

 ## **Splines:**

 In essence, splines are piecewise polynomials, joined at points called knots.
 The degree specifies the degree of the polynomials.
 A polynomial of degree 1 is just a line, so these would be linear splines.
 Cubic splines have polynomials of degree 3 and so on.
 The degrees of freedom (df) basically say how many parameters you have to estimate.
 They have a specific relationship with the number of knots and the degree, which depends on the type of spline.
-  >```Note : B splines are splines that have local control - when the control point/knot is moved there is no much differnce in the other parrt of the curve.```
+  >```Note : B splines are splines that have local control - when the control point/knot is moved there is no much differnce in the other part of the curve.```

 - For B-splines: $df=𝑘+degree$ if you specify the knots or $𝑘=df−degree$ if you specify the degrees of freedom and the degree.
 - For natural (restricted) cubic splines: $df=𝑘−1$ if you specify the knots or $𝑘=df+1$ if you specify the degrees of freedom.